TaxoPress/TaxoPress/readme.txt

 [Click here to read about managing terms](https://taxopress.com/docs/introduction-to-manage-terms/).

-## Get TaxoPress Pro ##
+## TaxoPress Pro ##

 > <strong>Upgrade to TaxoPress Pro</strong><br />
 > This plugin is the free version of TaxoPress.
-The Pro version of TaxoPress has extra features and expert support. <a href="https://taxopress.com/pro"  title="TaxoPress Pro">Click here to organize, optimize and showcase your content with TaxoPress now!</a>
+The Pro version of TaxoPress has extra features and expert support.
+[Get the TaxoPress Pro plugin now!](https://taxopress.com/taxopress)

 ## The TaxoPress and Tag Groups plugins ##

 TaxoPress is developed by the same team that support the popular [Tag Groups plugin](https://wordpress.org/plugins/tag-groups/).
 Together Tag Groups and TaxoPress are an excellent solution for organizing and displaying your site’s content.

-= Bug Reports =
+## TaxoPress Bug Reports =

 Bug reports for TaxoPress are welcomed in our [repository on GitHub](https://github.com/taxopress/taxopress).
 Please note that GitHub is not a support forum, but a place to report bugs in the plugn that can be replicated outside of a single site.